Ready to Study Abroad?

 SAI homestay families are thoroughly screened and are accustomed to welcoming visiting students into their homes.
-Homestays provide a shared (with another study abroad student) or private bedroom in the family home with basic furnishings.
+Homestays provide a private bedroom, with a shared bathroom, in the family home with basic furnishings.
 Daily breakfast and weekday dinner are included (no dinner on weekends).
 Please note that some homestays may be outside of the city center and require a commute to reach school.

 Passports should be valid for 3 months after planned departure from Italy.